-Our cash distribution policy and restrictions on distributions are described in page 20 of the accompanying prospectus.
+Our cash distribution policy and restrictions on distributions are described in page 36 of the accompanying base prospectus.
 We hereby supplement that disclosure with the below.
+This supplemental disclosure is not complete and is qualified in its entirety by reference to the actual text of our partnership agreement, incorporated by reference herein.